-Unit trust figures are also included in the Institutional Investment First Release, Business Monitor MQ5 and The Annual Abstract of Statistics.
+Unit trust figures are also included in the Institutional Investment First Release, the publication Insurance Companies, pension funds and trusts investment and the Annual Abstract of Statistics.

 Table 5.2E Property unit trusts

 The statistics aim to cover all UK property unit trusts authorised under the terms of the Financial Services Act 1986.
 The trusts are not allowed to promote themselves to the general public and participation is generally restricted to pension funds and charities.
 Property unit trusts invest predominantly in freehold or leasehold commercial property, yet may hold a small proportion of their investments in the securities of property companies.
 Their assets are held in the name of a trustee and are managed on a co-operative basis by a separate committee (elected by the unit holders) or company.
 Some investment is financed by long-term borrowing.